Robin Spielberg: Performances

-In January 2015 Spielberg began opening for the renowned songwriter Jimmy Webb at the Sharp Theater, Mahwah, New Jersey, both are represented by Kosson Talent.
+In January 2015 Spielberg began opening for the renowned songwriter Jimmy Webb at the Sharp Theater in Mahwah, New Jersey.
+She remained his preferred opener for six years.

-In July 2019, The Chinese Ministry of Culture and Tourism invited Spielberg to perform concerts and give piano performance master classes and workshops.
-The three week tour included performances in the Zhejiang Province at The Hangzhou Grand Theater, The Keqiao Lantian Grand Theatre, The Longquan Grand Theatre, The Xiangshan Theatre, The Changxing Grand Theatre, as well as The Gengsu Theater in Jiangsu, The Puxian Grand Theatre in Fujian Province and MAO Livehouse in Shanghai.
+In July 2019, the Chinese Ministry of Culture and Tourism invited Spielberg to perform concerts and give piano performance master classes and workshops.
+The three-week tour included performances in the Zhejiang Province at the Hangzhou Grand Theater, the Keqiao Lantian Grand Theatre, the Longquan Grand Theatre, the Xiangshan Theatre, the Changxing Grand Theatre, the Gengsu Theater in Jiangsu, the Puxian Grand Theatre in Fujian Province, and MAO Livehouse in Shanghai.